DefenseTeam/titans/docs/source/deployment.rst

 You can use docker compose to run titans easily.
 Titans required docker engine version 1.13.0 or later.

-Starting titans by docker compose as following steps.
+Starting titans by docker compose with following steps.

 1. Download ``docker-compose.yml``